42mcmaster/databaseApplications/unit3_databaseDesign/unit3b_Walkthrough.md

 **Read this first.
 Then open `unit3b_lastname.md` and do the work.**

+We might watch this video in class on relationships: **Everything you NEED TO KNOW about Relationships** - https://www.youtube.com/watch?v=WOX9g1s43-g

 ---

 ## What you're doing today

-Yesterday you saw that splitting one big table into smaller ones fixes redundancy.
+In 3a you saw that splitting one big table into smaller ones fixes redundancy.
 But the smaller tables have to stay connected, or you can't answer questions across them.
 Keys and relationships are how they connect.
-Today you learn the vocabulary, sort some real relationships, and write your first ER diagram — typed, not drawn.
+Today you learn the vocabulary, sort some real relationships, and write your first entity-relationship (ER) diagram — typed, not drawn.

 ---